submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 ## Create Release

-The following sections outline the steps to be taken in order to create a full Submariner product release.
-As an example, we'll use version `v0.8.0`.
+The following sections are an ordered series of steps to create a Submariner relese.

 The release process is mostly automated and uses a YAML file created in the releases repository that describes the release.
 This file is updated for each step in the release process.